GSS-Cogs/work-env/scripts/README.md

 ### Check Dependencies

-Checks thats the ids (either commit ids of versio references) for all libraries listed in `/scripts/dependency_checklist..txt` you have installed match the latest released as defined in the Pipfile.lock here: [https://github.com/GSS-Cogs/databaker-docker](https://github.com/GSS-Cogs/databaker-docker)
+Checks thats the ids (either commit ids of version references) for all libraries listed in `/scripts/dependency_checklist.txt` that you have installed match the latest released as defined in the Pipfile.lock here: [https://github.com/GSS-Cogs/databaker-docker](https://github.com/GSS-Cogs/databaker-docker)

 _Note: if you're using the `work-env` helper this runs hands free whenever you `enter` the work-env, so you shouldn't need to manually run it.